Robert J. Blackham: Irish Civil War

-Legal and civil work
+Legal work

 In 1903, Blackham joined the Middle Temple in London and passed the bar final examination without attending a single lecture.
 He was also a member of Gray's Inn.
 He was Called to the Bar by the Middle Temple in 1908.

+On retiring from the army in 1923, Blackham practiced law in the chambers of Sir Travers Humphreys.

+City of London

-On retiring from the army in 1923 Blackham practiced law in the chambers of Sir Travers Humphreys.
-In 1925 he was elected to the court of Common Council of the Corporation of London.
-In 1926 he became Assistant Commandant of the City of London Police Reserve.
+In 1925 Blackham was elected to the court of Common Council of the Corporation of London.
+In 1926 he became assistant commandant of the City of London Police Reserve and in 1927 he was appointed commandant.
 In 1927 he became clerk of the Worshipful Company of Glaziers and Painters of Glass, he was elected honorary assistant to that company in 1949.
-He also served as Deputy-Governor of The Honourable The Irish Society.
+He also served as deputy-governor of The Honourable The Irish Society.

 Blackham was a Freeman of the City of London and Liveryman of three of Londons Livery Companies, Apothecaries, Needle-makers and Glaziers.
 He was the first barrister to hold the office of Under-sheriff of the City of London (1935-1936), a position previously held only by solicitors.
+Blackham wrote about London's Livery Companies in his book 'The Soul of the City; London's Livery Companies'.

 World War Two

-At the outbreak of the second world war Blackham came out of retirement to serve on the Medical Personnel Priority Committee and he oversaw the care of soldiers in civilian hospitals.
-He was promoted to Major-General in 1941 and retired again in 1945.
+At the outbreak of the Second World War, Blackham came out of retirement to serve on the Medical Personnel Priority Committee and he oversaw the care of soldiers in civilian hospitals.
+He was promoted to major-general in 1941 and retired again in 1945.